 The Student Enquiry Counter, located near the Cashier in the Chancellery on the upper campus, provides information for students on admission requirements, undergraduate and graduate courses and enrolment procedures.
 Faculty handbooks and the Calendar may be purchased from the Cashier.
-The Enquiry Counter is open from 9 am to 5 pm, Monday to Friday.
-During enrolment it is also open for some part of the evening.
+The Enquiry Counter is open from 9 am to 1 pm and 2 pm to 5 pm, Monday to Friday.
+During enrolment it is also open on some evenings.

-Information may be obtained here about special admission, admission with advanced standing and admission on overseas qualifications.
+Information may be obtained here about admission to first year undergraduate courses, special admission, admission with advanced standing and admission on overseas qualifications.
 Applications are also received from students who wish to transfer from one course to another, resume their studies after an absence of twelve months or more, or seek any concession in relation to a course in which they are enrolled.
-It is essential that the closing dates for lodgement of applications are adhered to.
-For further details see the section on Enrolment Procedures and Fees.